SchwartzLab/SchwartzLab_ToolBox/makingChainFiles/README.md

 Example of usage: Creating a chain file to convert genomeA coordinates to genomeB coordinates.

-`Rscript makeChainFile.R -o genomeA.fa - t genomeB.fa -n genomeA_to_genomeB`
+`Rscript makeChainFile.R -o genomeA.fa -t genomeB.fa -n genomeA_to_genomeB`

 Help is shown using the argument `--help`